ESTA USA - Apply easily for a tourist visa for the United States

 - "Do you plan to engage or have you ever engaged in terrorist activities, espionage, sabotage or genocide?"

 - "Have you ever committed fraud or falsified information about yourself or others in order to obtain a visa for or entry into the United States or assisted others in doing so?"

 - "Are you currently seeking employment in the United States or have you previously been employed in the United States without prior authorization from the U.S. government?

 - "Have you ever been denied a U.S. visa applied for on your current or previous passport or been denied entry into the United States or had your entry application withdrawn upon entry into the United States?"

 - "Have you ever stayed in the United States longer than the period of time allowed on the part of the U.S. government?"

-If an already issued ESTA authorization needs to be updated at a later date, but the traveler has forgotten or misplaced the order number, he can still access his application via the ESTA website.
-One can log in with the passport number used for the previous ESTA application.
+If an already issued ESTA authorization needs to be updated at a later date but the traveler has forgotten or misplaced the order number, he can still access his application via the ESTA website.
+You can log in with the passport number used for the previous ESTA application.